AleshaOleg/holy-grail-markup/README.md

 ## How to use

 Just download/clone repository and see examples of markup.
+[Demo](https://aleshaoleg.github.io/holy-grail-markup) is here.

 ## Authors